jesi-rgb/jesirgb.com/src/posts/nice-type-terminal.md

 I put a lot of emphasis on how my workspace looks. <em>I believe in beauty as a form of function.</em> That's why i usually spend a lot of time customizing the tools i use.

+Here I showcase the two pieces that hold my setup together: the terminal and the typeface.

 ## The terminal: Kitty

-My current setup is composed of Kitty, a very simple terminal emulator, paired with Recursive.
+My current setup is composed of [Kitty](https://sw.kovidgoyal.net/kitty/), a very simple terminal emulator, paired with Recursive.

 [![Kitty terminal Screenshot](/assets/better-technical-typography/jesirgb-screenshot.png)](/assets/better-technical-typography/jesirgb-screenshot.png)